timurgepard/picoFFT/trained/readme.md

 # trained model 24h
-due to 25mb file restriction it was quite a challenge
+due to 25mb file restriction it was quite a challenge to upload it here